 Increased Indebtedness.
 Following the closing of the transaction, Universal will significantly increase its total indebtedness and its leverage ratios.
-On a pro forma basis as of June 30, 2012, Universal's indebtedness would increase to \$158.5 million from \$6.4 million, a \$152.1 million increase.
-Universal's ratio of total debt to EBITDA for the fiscal twelve months ended June 30, 2012 would increase to 1.8:1.0 from 0.2:1.0.
+On a pro forma basis as of June 30, 2012, Universal's indebtedness would increase to \$156.5 million from \$6.4 million, a \$150.1 million increase.
+Universal's ratio of total debt to EBITDA for the fiscal twelve months ended June 30, 2012 would increase to 1.7:1.0 from 0.2:1.0.
 However, Universal does not expect the increased leverage to impede further growth and the Special Committee, with the assistance of Evercore, considered the pro forma leverage ratios to be appropriate for the combined company.

 Financing Condition and Risks.
 The Special Committee considered that the consummation of the merger is conditioned upon receipt of no less than \$200 million of financing for the combined companies, including the refinancing of over \$150 million of LINC indebtedness.
-In connection with the proposed transaction, Universal secured indications from lenders of their willingness to participate in a secured credit facility to provide no less than \$200 million (and up to \$220 million) in loans.
-Because Universal has not received committed financing, the availability of the loans at the closing is not certain.
+On August 30, 2012, Universal entered into a new credit agreement with and among the lenders parties thereto and Comerica Bank, as administrative agent, arranger and documentation agent, providing for aggregate borrowing facilities of up to \$220,000,000.